XuTiany1/Algorithms_Library/Boyer-Moore Voting Algorithm/Explanation.md

 **Speed and Space Complexity**
 The algorithm operates in O(n) time and O(1) space

-## Intuitive Understanding Via Examplar
+## Intuitive Understanding Via Example
 Let's go through an example to illustrate the algorithm:

 Suppose we have the array: [3, 3, 4, 2, 4, 4, 2, 4, 4].